marionettejs/backbone.marionette/docs/events.md

 on the view or collectionview.
 For more information on the `childViewEventPrefix` see [Event bubbling](#event-bubbling).

-The default value for `childViewEventPrefix` is `childview`.
+The default value for `childViewEventPrefix` is `false`.
 Setting this property to `false` will disable [automatic event bubbling](#event-bubbling).

 ```javascript